 This page is used for communicating to council employees in cases of emergency

 Our priority is to ensure that our services to our residents are uninterrupted throughout the year.
-However, there may be times when severe weather affects how we do things.
-When deciding how to respond to severe weather, the Council will be conscious of the health, safety and welfare of our staff.
+However, there may be times when severe weather or other matters affect how we do things.
+When deciding how to respond, the Council will be conscious of the health, safety and welfare of our staff.